manzanillo/smerge/README.md

 For example, it can extend the description of the particular test with individual information of the file, or it can be just a number.
 It is important to separate the prefix from the suffix with a "_".
 Otherwise, the matching can not be successfully executed.

+If you have multiple test that rely on the same input for one half, you can reduce the number of files by a base matcher.
+If for example more than two files with the same prefix are found, the tests will search for a base file with the suffix "_0".
+If it is found, test cases will be generated with each other file and the base case.

+As example these input xml files ["test_0", "test_1", "test_2", "other_1", "other_2"] result in these test combinations -> [("test_0", "test_1"), ("test_0", "test_2"), ("other_1", "other_2")].

+In addition if you want to test for a specific conflict type you expect, you can add a type to the name, that the generator uses to match against.
+Add one of the following into the `<ignored>` section of the filename (at least in one of both files, if both files have different types, the conflict will test against the first found in the list):
+- "type_image" -> `ConflictTypes.IMAGE`
+- "type_element" -> `ConflictTypes.ELEMENT`
+- "type_text" -> `ConflictTypes.TEXT`
+- "type_customBlock" -> `ConflictTypes.CUSTOMBLOCK`
+- "type_watcher" -> `ConflictTypes.WATCHER`
+- "type_audio" -> `ConflictTypes.AUDIO`

 ### Other Reference File Based Tests
 It is recommended to store all files involved in the merger test into the ```snapfiles``` folder.
 They can either be stored directly into the folder itself or into subfolders for clarity.

 As these tests cannot be auto-generated, the tests need to be implemented manually.
 It is recommended to implement the tests directly into the folder with the implementation to be tested, following the django naming scheme for test files.

 ## Password Reset Token Invalidation